anindameister/SpringBootFairCorp/readme.md

 Bonjour, Spring!
 ```
 - Anyway, if we look closely into the code, we would find that we are injecting into cycleService, consoleGreetingService and vice-versa.
 Such kind of closed loop was not supposed to happen.
 Anyway, this part was also not supposed to be tested.
-As of right now, am not disturbing the Dharmalingam code in intellij.
+As of right now, am not disturbing the current code in intellij.
 I would later save and then modify the code, if required.The current situation of the code gives no error to tests or anything further.
 Moving to Database
 <hr>

 ## Spring in practice : database and JPA